swimos/swimos-docs/src/_guides/kafka-ingestion.md

 ---
 title: Kafka Ingestion
 layout: page
-description: "Utilize data from Kafka topics."
+description: "Process data from Kafka topics."
 redirect_from:
   - /guides/kafka-ingestion/
 cookbook: https://github.com/swimos/cookbook/tree/master/kafka_ingestion
 ---

-This guide demonstrates how to ingest data hosted in Kafka topics and process it using business-logic-enabled Web Agents.
+This guide illustrates how to program a Swim server to ingest data from Kafka topics and subsequently perform business logic.

-There is no single all-purpose design to message broker ingestion.
-We will first build the common case solution, where:

-- Kafka consumption and business logic coexist within a single Swim server
-- The runtime for Kafka consumption is itself a Web Agent

-Afterward, we will discuss how to fine-tune the solution to satisfy various types of sizing demands.
+We accomplish this by declaring two types of Web Agents:

+- A singleton `KafkaConsumingAgent` responsible for consuming messages from a Kafka topic and relaying them to...
+- ...a dynamic number of `VehicleAgents` whose callback functions define the business logic.

 ## Prerequisites